Rustam-Z/big-data/Big Data/big_data.md

 - Full architecture: you take the input data sources (streaming and static), the next step is to apply Spark SQL to analyse the data, create the features, then you clean and preprocess the data.
 Then you will feed your data into MLLib to predict something.
 Finally, you can again save your data.
 - <img src="img/dstreams.png" width=700>
 - Spark streaming divides a data stream into mini batches.
 It is not *pure real time analytics*, but near real time.
 Mini batches are **DStreams** (Discritized Stream).
-- DStream is just the continious sequence of RDDs representing a continious stream of data.
+- DStream is just the continuous sequence of RDDs representing a continuous stream of data.
 Can be generated from (HDFS, Kafka, Flume)
 - **Window Operation** SS offers to apply transformations over a sliding window of data.
     - *window length* = the duration of window
     - *sliding interval* = the interval in which the window operation is performed